Welcome to Biostatistics for Laboratory Scientists

 Course Title: Introductory Statistics for Laboratory Scientists

 Course Description: BBSP 710 introduces basic concepts of statistics in the experimental biological sciences to 2nd year+ graduate students.
 Emphasis is on mastery of common statistical skills and familiarity with advanced analytical skills, with emphasis on mastery of graphing and statistical analysis using GraphPad Prism.
 Sample topics include experimental design, hypothesis testing, inferential statistics, power, correlation and regression.
-No previous background in statistics is required, but access to multiple devices and a stable internet connection is needed.
+No previous background in statistics is required, but access to multiple devices and a stable internet connection is required.

 Course Objectives (Learning Outcomes): The objectives of this course are to provide graduate students in biomedical research programs familiarity with proper experimental design and basic biostatistics concepts for laboratory scientists, and to learn how to use GraphPad Prism for graphing and data analysis.
 By the end of the course, students should understand the principles of experimental design, be familiar with basic statistical methods (and how they are applied), and know how to graph and analyze data sets similar to those produced in their thesis laboratory.